-Taranaki Regional councillors reject Māori call for two seats at table - NZ Herald
+Taranaki regional councillors reject Māori call for two seats at table - NZ Herald

 He said a suggestion from council officers that 3600 voters might switch to the Māori roll at the next opportunity in 2025 could be dealt with if it happened.

-"This [representation] is something that we're going to revisit and if the council is still here in 2025 then this is something we can have a look at as well."
+"This [representation] is something that we're going to revisit and revisit again and if the council is still here in 2025 then this is something we can have a look at as well."

 The 11-seat option with a single Māori seat won the vote by seven to four.
 David MacLeod, Elvisa Van Der Leden, Charlotte Littlewood and Michael Joyce voted against, while all other councillors voted in favour.